Lolo Jones

-Early years and high school track and field career
+Early life

 Jones was born on August 5, 1982, in Des Moines, Iowa.
 She attended eight schools in eight years while her single mother, Lori, often held down two jobs to support her family of six.
 Jones' father spent most of her childhood in the Air Force and later in state prison.
 When Jones was in third grade, her family settled in the basement of a Des Moines Salvation Army church.
 During the summer when day camps were offered at the church, Jones would wake up early to avoid being teased by other kids if they found out she was living in the basement.

 When her family was about to make another move, to Forest City, Iowa, Jones told her mother, "Mom, I can't go to a city that doesn't have a track.
 I'm trying to pursue my dream."
 She was, however, mistaken, as Forest City High School did, in fact, have a track.
 Jones and her family parted ways, and her mentor, Coach Ferguson, arranged for her to live with four different families during her enrollment at Theodore Roosevelt High School in Des Moines.
 One of those who took Jones in was Janis Caldwell, who had seen Jones compete at Roosevelt.
 Jones stayed with the Caldwells after her senior year at Roosevelt, while she attended college, trained and worked part-time at the Iowa Bakery Cafe, a local coffee shop.

 During her junior and senior years, she lived with the family of medical writing consultant Marilyn K. Hauk and her then-husband, former Des Moines Register assistant managing editor Randy Essex.
 Hauk and Essex already knew Jones through the Des Moines Area Youth Track Club.
 Knowing that she showed such promise, they asked Des Moines youth coach Phil Ferguson if they could help.
 They became part of a community that nurtured her, which included teachers at Roosevelt High School who made sure that she put together the right classes to be ready for college, an orthodontist who reduced the cost of her braces and an attorney who handled paperwork pro bono to assure she was covered by health insurance.
 Jean and Kim Walker and later Janis Caldwell also welcomed her into their homes.
 Jones went on to receive college degrees in economics and Spanish.

 At Roosevelt, she excelled in the classroom, keeping her grades up and playing the cello in the school orchestra.
 She was named Gatorade Midwest Athlete of the Year and set a record at the Iowa state track meet with a mark of 13.40 seconds for the 100-meter hurdles.